Fairglow/prime-factor/README.md

 [![Rust](https://github.com/Fairglow/prime-factor/actions/workflows/rust.yml/badge.svg)](https://github.com/Fairglow/prime-factor/actions/workflows/rust.yml)

 The library will calculate all the prime number factors of any 128-bit unsigned integer.
-These are all the smallest values that when multiplied with each other produces that number.
+These are the prime factors that, when multiplied together with their multiplicities, reconstruct the original number.
 You can use the included application to play around with it.

 ## Memory efficiency